flattr/developers.flattr.net/content/api/index.md

 ### Rate limiting

-Two headers regarding limit is sent in every response.
+Four headers regarding rate limit is sent in all responses where rate limit is applied.

     X-RateLimit-Limit: 1000
     X-RateLimit-Remaining: 999